How to Use Support & Resistance to Trade Indices

 Minor Resistance/Support levels

-In minor resistance & support points the price will form these points quickly in the short term on the chart & then quickly move past these resistance & support point zones.
+In minor resistance & support areas the price will form these points quickly in the short term on the chart & then quickly move past these resistance & support point zones.

-Up-wards Stock Indices Trend: The setup of this minor resistance and support points will form a sequence of levels whose general direction is upwards.
+Up-wards Index Trend: The setup of this minor resistance and support areas will form a sequence of several levels whose general direction is upwards.

-Downwards Trading Trend: The pattern setup of this minor resistance and support points will form a sequence of levels whose general direction is downward.
+Downwards Trading Trend: The pattern setup of this minor resistance and support areas will form a sequence of several levels whose general direction is downward.

 Learn More Tutorials and Courses: